Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We're using a screenshot of the final result because the full dataset takes a few seconds to load, parse, and render.
 It looks better if visitors see something informative while they wait.

+React Suspense is about to make building preloaders a whole lot better.
+Adapting to the user's network speed, built-in preload functionality, stuff like that.
+More on that in the chapter on React Suspense and Time Slicing.

 Make sure you've installed [all dependencies](#install-dependencies) and that `npm start` is running.

-We're building the preloader in 4 steps:
+We're building our preloader in 4 steps:

 1. Get the image
 2. Make the `Preloader` component